GTRI-Rust-Book-Club/retirement_planning/README.md

 # learning_rust
-A small group of coworkers aim to learn Rust through peer programming
+A small group of coworkers aim to learn Rust through pair programming